alialjowaher/Udacity-Projects/projects/capstone/starter/README.md

 ```

 #### POST /stories/add
-- Creates a new story with the title,cover art , content,read time, released status , release date, genre.
+- Creates a new story with the title,cover art , content, read time(in minutes), released status , release date, genre.

 ##### Input:
 ```